Glossary term

 The measure counts contracts or sales agreements for newly constructed single-family homes, not resales of existing houses.
 Because it captures newly built housing, the series is tied closely to residential construction activity and builder confidence.
 It can also offer a relatively early signal of shifts in housing demand because contracts are often recorded before the home is completed.

-Why New Home Sales Matters
+How New Home Sales Signal Housing Demand

 Housing has broad economic spillover effects.
 When demand for new homes rises, builders may increase construction, purchase more materials, and hire more workers.
 Homebuyers may also spend more on furnishings, appliances, and related services.
 Because of those connections, new home sales is often treated as a useful window into both the housing sector and the wider economy.